IBM/data-governance-mask-sensitive-data/README.md

 #### 8.4 Create a data protection rule

 Click `Rules` on the left hamburger menu.
 Click on `Add rule` and select `New rule`.
 Next select `Data protection rule`.
 Configure the rule as shown.
 This rule will mask the credit card data for collaborators.
+Click on `Create`.
+Now, you are ready to access the application.

 ![create_rule](images/create_rule.png)